Deutsche-Boerse-Risk/CloudPrismaMarginEstimator/README.md

 # Cloud Prisma Margin Estimator (CPME)

-Cloud Prisma Margin Estimator (cPME) calculates portfolio margin according to the [Eurex Prisma methodology][prisma-methodology].
+Cloud Prisma Margin Estimator (CPME) calculates portfolio margin according to the [Eurex Prisma methodology][prisma-methodology].
 The application is available to both members and non-members of Eurex Clearing, a part of the Deutsche Boerse Group.
 It can be used via a [browser based GUI][CPME-gui] or an API.